 The Undergraduate Social Work Program has implemented a Professional Behaviors protocol to support students' success in meeting ethical and practice social work standards.
 There are four levels of professional behaviors that may be discussed with students.
 Level one is a discussion between anybody intersecting with a social work student (i.e. professor, field liaison, Field Director, field supervisor, university administrator) who may have observed a student's challenge with professionalism.
 Level 2 professional behavior happens when another level 1 professional behavior is documented and/or the new concern grants an immediate level 2 professional behavior concern.
 The level 2 professional behavior requires a meeting with the Chairperson to discuss the professional behavior matter and create an action plan for success.
-Level 3 professional behavior happens when a serious violation to professional ethics, judgment, or other professional matters emerge and/or when a level 1 or 2 professional behavior remains an unresolved matter despite explicit intervention via the action plan.
-Level 3 professional behavior requires a meeting with the Associate Dean for the College of Education and Social Work (CESW) and when indicated the Chairperson of the Undergraduate Social Work Program.
+Level 3 professional behavior happens when a level 1 or 2 professional behavior requires a meeting with the Associate Dean for the College of Education and Social Work (CESW) and when indicated the Chairperson of the Undergraduate Social Work Program.
 A level 4 is a serious professional matter requiring an immediate action by the Dean of the CESW and if indicated the Chairperson of the Undergraduate Social Work Program.